Spanish conquest of Nicaragua: Hernández de Córdoba in western Nicaragua, 1523–1525

 Francisco Hernández de Córdoba, under orders of Pedrarias Dávila, set out from Panama for Nicaragua in mid-October 1523, probably on 15 October.
 The expedition consisted of three or four ships, carrying over 200 men, including officers, foot soldiers, cavalry, and approximately 16 African slaves.
 His senior officers were Antón Mayor, Juan Alonso Palomino, Alonso de Peralta, Francisco de la Puente, Gabriel de Rojas, and Hernando de Soto.

 In 1524, Hernández founded the colonial towns of León and Granada.
 He founded Granada by the indigenous town of Jalteba, and León in the centre of the native province of Imabite.
-There are no direct accounts of the expedition that founded these first Spanish towns; such accounts would have taken the form of letters sent to Pedrarias Dávila in Panama, where they were lost.
-It is known that the natives put up some resistance, but not how many battles were fought, nor where, nor who led indigenous resistance against the Spanish.
-Hernández is likely to have followed Gil González Dávila's route from the Gulf of Nicoya to the territory of the Nicarao.
+The indigenous territory of Nagrando with a population of about 15,000 Nicarao also encompassed the area in which the city of the Leon was founded.There are no direct accounts of the expedition that founded these first Spanish towns; such accounts would have taken the form of letters sent to Pedrarias Dávila in Panama, where they were lost.
+It is known that the natives put up a resistance, as evident when Diriangén and his Nahua enemies made peace and fought together against the Spanish and Tlaxcaltecas, but unknown how many battles were fought, nor where, nor who led indigenous resistance against the Spanish besides Diriangén, Macuilmiquiztli, Wemak and his son Eskuat, Akatekwtli and finally his son who became chief of Teswatlan after the death of his father during Spanish conquest.

+Hernández is likely to have followed Gil González Dávila's route from the Gulf of Nicoya to the territory of the Nicarao chiefdoms of Kwawkapolkan and Kakawatan.
 The expedition carried parts for a small brigantine, which the Spanish assembled on the shores of Lake Nicaragua.
 The brigantine explored the lake, and found that it did indeed flow out to the Caribbean via a river, but that the river was too rocky to be navigable, with several waterfalls blocking progress.
 Nonetheless, the explorers were able to confirm the river's course, and that the land was heavily populated by indigenous groups, and that the terrain was forested.
 The party sent by Hernández continued overland for 80 leagues (approximately 208 mi) before turning back.